 Uncomplicated crown fractures may involve the enamel or both the enamel and the dentin, but do not involve the pulp.
 On the other hand, complicated crown fractures affect the enamel and dentin and result in exposure of the pulp.
-Classification systems to describe the degree to which the clinical crown of a tooth has been fractured as a result of trauma have been developed by Ellis and Davey and Andreasen [4; 5].
-The Ellis and Davey system only describes permanent teeth, while the Andreasen classification is applicable to both deciduous teeth and permanent teeth [4: 5].
+Over the past several decades, multiple classification systems to describe the degree to which the clinical crown of a tooth has been fractured as a result of trauma have been developed.
+Two systems, the Ellis and Davey classification (for permanent teeth) and the Andreasen classification (for permanent and deciduous teeth), have been widely used and adapted to classify and define traumatic dental injury; however, there has long been a lack of standard definitions and a universally accepted classification system.
+In 2022, the World Health Organization retrospectively updated and added codes to the 11th Revision of the International Classification of Diseases (ICD-11) after evidence that the Andreasen classification may significantly prevent misreporting, underreporting, and nonspecific reporting [3; 4; 5].